 Although the Confederacy claimed victory, the battle took a terrible toll on their efforts.
 The Union retained control of Fort Craig, and they decimated the Confederacy’s supplies during the battle and caused many injuries and casualties.
 Sibley realized he would not be able to capture Fort Craig and decided it would be best to attempt to take Albuquerque and Santa Fe to the north, where he could also get new supplies.
 However, without the horses and wagons that were destroyed, during the battle the troops were unable to go far.
 Recognizing that failing to capture Fort Craig effectively cut off their hopes for supplies, and knowing Union troops were close by, the Confederate soldiers ended their campaign to take the West and retreated back to Texas.

 Today, Fort Craig is listed on the National Register of Historic Places.
 It is currently managed by the Bureau of Land Management.
-This video from New Mexico Tourism shares some additional stories and information about Fort Craig.
+This video from New Mexico Tourism shares some additional stories and information about the fort.

 Visiting Fort Craig: What to Expect